 Robocop's way of talking is very official at first ("Thank you for your cooperation.
 Goodnight", "Madam, you have suffered an emotional shock.
 I will notify a rape crisis center") but that didn't last long.
 Murphy's witty personality and one liners started to re-emerge the very same night starting with "Your move creep" after shooting a guy between the legs and that night was the last time we've heard him talking in a very official manner.

-The turning point was his "dream", in which he got a first snippet of his memory back and when he started investigating his identity and origins, that's when Murphy's personality and signature characteristics fully emerged.
+The turning point was his "dream", in which he got a first snippet of his memory back and when he started investigating his identity and origins.
+That's when Murphy's personality and signature characteristics fully emerged.
 He wasn't using official by-the-books speech anymore, he was using his one liners.
 "Dead or Alive, you're coming with me".
 By that point we've already seen RoboCop scared and in pain while experiencing his nightmare.

 Peter Weller: Lost guy trying to find who he was. (...)
 I simply approached it as a man who had had amnesia (AMC Special)